 An e-invoice that complies with the requirements of the e-invoicing mandate in Egypt contains both general and specific information.

-1. Invoice number - all valid e-invoice in Egypt must have an invoice number used to identify, trace and retrieve them among thousands of other invoices.
+1. Invoice number - all valid e-invoices in Egypt must have an invoice number used to identify, trace and retrieve them among thousands of other invoices.
 Both the seller and the tax authority can issue an invoice number following a specific sequence.

 2. Date of issuance - you must state the date and time of a transaction on an e-invoice.
 Otherwise, it is invalid.